 57 Pages Posted: 25 Nov 2020 Last revised: 25 Mar 2021

 Date Written: March 25, 2021

-Democracy assistance, including efforts to promote electoral security, is often a central component of the peace-building activities that multidimensional peacekeeping forces are set to do.
-Preventing the escalation of violence during post-conflict elections is critical for the war-to-democracy transition, yet we know little about the role of peacekeepers in this effort.
-Addressing this gap, this paper examines the role of United Nations (UN) peacekeepers in promoting electoral security.
-We provide the first comprehensive sub-national study of peacekeeping effectiveness in reducing the risk of electoral violence in post-conflict electoral periods.
-We combine geo-referenced data on peacekeeping deployment across all multidimensional peacekeeping missions in Africa over the past two decades with similarly fine-grained data on the incidence of electoral violence.
-Multiple identification strategies, including two-way fixed effects and instrumental variable models, help support the causal interpretation of the results showing that increasing the number of peacekeepers reduces the risk of electoral violence.
+Democracy assistance, including the promotion of electoral security, is often a central component of contemporary peacekeeping operations.
+Preventing violence during post-conflict elections is critical for the war-to-democracy transition.
+Yet, we know little about the role of peacekeepers in this effort.
+To fill this gap, we provide the first comprehensive sub-national study of peacekeeping effectiveness in reducing the risk of electoral violence.
+We combine geo-referenced data on peacekeeping deployment across all multidimensional peacekeeping missions in Africa over the past two decades with fine-grained data on electoral violence.
+We find a negative association between peacekeeping presence and the risk of electoral violence.
+The relationship is of similar magnitude in the pre- and post-election period.
+However, the association is more strongly negative for violence perpetrated by non-state actors compared to violence perpetrated by government-affiliated actors.
+Analyses using two-way fixed effects models and matching mitigate potential selection biases.

 Keywords: electoral violence, peacekeeping, military deployment, democratization, post-war

 Suggested Citation: Suggested Citation